-Cozio is the world’s largest source of stringed instrument and bow data, containing over 3,000 makers, 12,000 instrument and bow records and 50,000 historical auction price records.
+Cozio is the world’s largest source of stringed instrument and bow data, containing over 3,500 makers, 36,000 instrument and bow records, 210,000 photographs, 14,000 certificates and documents, and 57,000 historical auction price records.
 It was founded by Philip E. Margolis in 2003 to make information about fine instruments available to the wider public.
 Tarisio acquired Cozio in 2012 and Cozio now incorporates Tarisio’s own extensive photo archive of instruments and bows.

 Jason Price gives a guide to exploring Cozio